Last Updated January 25, 2018

 How we protect your information:

 When you contribute to HRC online, we use a secure server and encryption to protect your financial and other personal information during transmission.
+However, no security defenses can be guaranteed, including the security of your personal information in any network or through online transmissions, and we urge you to use caution when providing any information over the Internet.

-How to unsubscribe from mailing lists:
+How to unsubscribe from outreach lists:

-All HRC communication, whether via email or US mail, provides information on how to unsubscribe quickly and easily.
+All HRC communication, whether via text, email or US mail, provides information on how to unsubscribe quickly and easily.
 Those wishing to opt out of receiving all communications from HRC ("do not contact"), or from being included in list exchanges with like-minded organizations ("do not exchange") or from receiving special offers for HRC members from third party companies (“do not offer”) can simply contact our Members Services Department at email@example.com or via phone 1-800-727-4723, or via US mail at 1640 Rhode Island Ave.
 N.W., Washington, D.C.
 20036.

 How to correct information you have provided: